Particular/docs.particular.net/nservicebus/scalability-and-ha/deploying-to-a-windows-failover-cluster.md

 Ensure that the worker servers have [unique QMIds](distributor/#worker-qmid-needs-to-be-unique).

-Set up the worker processes on all worker servers (not the cluster nodes!) as windows services, but instead of using `NServiceBus.MSMQDistributor`, use `NServiceBus.MSMQWorker` profile instead.
+Set up the worker processes on all worker servers (not the cluster nodes) as windows services, but instead of using `NServiceBus.MSMQDistributor`, use `NServiceBus.MSMQWorker` profile instead.

 Configure the workers' `MasterNodeConfig` section to point to the machine running the distributor as described on the Distributor Page under [Routing with the Distributor](distributor).